Antonio Mazarrasa Quintanilla: Early public career (until 1902)

 The Mazarrasas held firmly reactionary views.
 The older brother of Antonio's paternal grandfather, José de Mazarrasa Cobo de la Torre (1772-1858), was among leaders of Voluntarios Realistas and rose to highest positions in the legitimist army during the First Carlist War, nominated mariscal de campo.
 Antonio's grandfather held minor roles in Carlist structures of the late Isabelline period, while his relative José Tomás de Mazarrasa served as bishop of Ciudad Rodrigo and Filipopolis.
-The young Antonio inherited their political outlook; already during his academic years he signed letters protesting secularization in education, and then he married a girl from vehemently Carlist family.
+The young Antonio inherited their political outlook; already during his academic years he signed letters protesting secularization in education, and then he married a girl from the vehemently Carlist family.
 Initially he was active in technically non-political organizations flavored with conservative spirit, e.g. in the late 1880s he was noted in Milicia Cristiana of Santander.
 However, Mazarrasa engaged also in charity and education, e.g. as member of Real Sociedad Económica Cantábrica de Amigos de País.
-In 1892 latest he became president of Círculo Tradicionalista in Santander.
+In 1892, he became president of Círculo Tradicionalista in Santander.
 Mazarrasa cultivated also personal cultural links.

 Already in the late 1880s Mazarrasa was voted into the Santander ayuntamiento; in 1892 he rose to primer teniente de alcalde.
-Having his ticket in the council prolonged in the 1893 elections in the mid-1890s he served as tercer teniente de alcalde and as president of Comisión de Obras of the town hall.
+Having his ticket in the council prolonged in the 1893 elections in the mid-1890s, he served as tercer teniente de alcalde and as president of Comisión de Obras of the town hall.
 He animated some municipal cultural and leisure institutions.
 In the late 1890s he was among major shareholders of municipal bonds.
 His spell in the ayuntamiento continued; as a coalition candidate Mazarrasa was re-elected in 1901, though in 1902 he lost the internal city council elections for the post of deputy mayor.

-Continuously active in the bar, he was increasingly engaged in business, also abroad, representing the family interests in Britain; in 1898 Mazarrasa Jorganes passed away and the brothers agreed their roles in Minas Mazarrasa.
-In 1899 he entered the board of Nueva Montañesa, a family-held steelworks company.
-In 1900 as representative of Cantabria Mazarrasa joined the executive of Sociedad Española de Minas, a newly formed local cartel, and in 1901 he became member of the board of Hidráulica de Frésser, supposed to operate a hydro power plant in Catalonia.
+Continuously active in the bar, he was increasingly engaged in business, also abroad, representing the family interests in Britain; in 1898 Mazarrasa Jorganes died and the brothers agreed their roles in Minas Mazarrasa.
+In 1899 he entered the board of Nueva Montaña, a family-held steelworks company.
+In 1900 as representative of Cantabria Mazarrasa joined the executive of Sociedad Española de Minas, a newly formed local cartel, and in 1901, he became a member of the board of Hidráulica de Frésser, supposed to operate a hydro power plant in Catalonia.
 His political engagements at the time were muted.
-The press did not note any activities, also contemporary scholar when discussing Carlist history of the late 19th century does not mention Mazarrasa.
-Reportedly in 1893 he agreed with the party leader Marqués de Cerralbo that he would run for the Cortes from Vitoria, but there is no follow-up known.
+The press did not note any activities, and also contemporary scholars when discussing Carlist history of the late 19th century do not mention Mazarrasa.
+Reportedly, in 1893, he agreed with the party leader Marqués de Cerralbo that he would run for the Cortes from Vitoria, but there is no follow-up known.
 His 1897 taking part in a local party rally in Liébana, where he accompanied one of the parliamentarian Carlist leaders Matías Barrio y Mier, was rather exceptional.